-During the first academic year a least 45 EC must be completed to continue your programme.
+During the first academic year a least 45 EC must be completed to continue your programme (execption: ATLAS requires 60 EC in the first year).
 When less than 45 EC are completed the programme can issue a positive recommendation if there is sufficient confidence that you have chosen the right study programme.
 For more information contact your own study adviser.

 - Introductory interview: at the beginning of the academic year you will receive an invitation of your tutor, mentor or study adviser.

-- Second pre-recommendation: will be send on 1 March at the latest.
+- Second pre-recommendation: will be send in week 10 at the latest.